 - Give your child objects to put into containers.

 This is excellent for the development of her/his eye-hand coordination.

 - Give your toddler things to stack up.

-- Ask your child simple questions and respond to your child’s attempts to talk.
-She/he should be willing to interact by responding and/or asking further questions.
+She/he should be willing to interact by responding further questions.

-- Encourage your toddler to learn by watching what she/he does and naming it: “You are filling the boxes.”
-She/he will be happy to show you what she/he learned and will gain self-esteem..
+She/he will be happy to show you what she/he learned and will gain self-esteem.

-- You can play simple word games, and ask simple questions: “Where is your toe?” or “Where is the bird?”
-You can look at pictures and talk about what you see.
+- Play simple word games, “where is your toe?” or “where is the bird?”.
+Look at pictures and talk about what you see.

-- She/he should show more and more curiosity and willingness to communicate about what she/he sees and hears.
+She/he should be increasingly curious and willing to communicate what she/he sees and hears.